-The Global Output Routing feature is provided when the OPTe Output Routing option is added to the OPTe Package.
-It allows channels to be routed or combined and routed in custom ways to various destination outputs.
+The Global Output Routing feature allows channels to be routed or combined and routed in custom ways to various destination outputs.
 Global Output Routing is applied to:

 - 1. Signals monitored using "Input Source select" from the Front Panel, - 2.
 Presets that have been created to apply the Global Output Routing.